Let’s say you’re starting your campaign.

 Then you should follow the same advice as you did for pop traffic:

 Text campaigns or keywords aren’t available on all ad networks.

 They usually have good results but the competition is very high.

-You need to have a good CTR banner content and especially use words that are both appealing and creative.
+You need to have a good CTR banner content and go for words which are both appealing and creative.

-These ads appear when the users type the “keywords” that you had selected to your campaign.
+These ads appear when users type the “keywords” that you had selected for your campaign.

 Generally, this spot doesn’t have huge volumes.

-Even so, it normally has enough traffic to test new segments/offers.
+Even so, it tends to have enough traffic to test new segments/offers.

-It will appear as a new conversation window, representing a conversation at the bottom right.
+It will appear as a new conversation window, representing a conversation at the bottom right of the page.

 This spot has enough traffic to test new segments or new offers.